- Analytical Facilities

-To show our gratitude, all of our volunteers get a free t-shirt, free lunch, and a chance to amazing win prizes during our raffle!
+To show our gratitude, all our volunteers get a free t-shirt, lunch, and a chance to win amazing prizes during our raffle!
 Most importantly, you’ll receive that warm fuzzy feeling that comes from donating your time to a worthwhile cause.
 It may just be a game, but it's a game that promotes ocean knowledge, one science question at a time.

 Chandra is a second-year graduate student at OSU.
 She is in the Marine Resource Management Master's Program, and she helped coordinate last year's Ocean Science Event.
 This is her first year coordinating an official Salmon Bowl!
 She graduated from Stetson University in DeLand, Florida in 2017 with a Bachelor of Science in Aquatic and Marine Biology.
 Chandra is currently researching foraminifera and ocean acidification in Dr. Jennifer Fehrenbacher's lab.
 She is very excited to bring back the Salmon Bowl in 2024!